Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Comparison to PDE simuations

-We find that unstable periodic TWs in system~\cref{eq:MeanField} deform in a particular way as follows. \Cref{fig:instabilityMech} demonstrates the instability mechanism for periodic TWs in system~\cref{eq:MeanField}; the inset is an enlargement highlighting the onset of the instability.
-The initial condition is obtained from a periodic solution to the travelling-frame system \cref{eq:6ODEs} with $\sigma=3.2$, $\zeta=1$ and $L=20$; its essential spectrum is shown in \cref{fig:EckMech}(c).
-We plot the amplitudes of this unstable periodic TW for $a$~(red), $b$ (green) and $c$ (blue), as a function of time $t$.
+We find that unstable periodic TWs in system~\cref{eq:MeanField} deform in a particular way as follows. \Cref{fig:instabilityMech} demonstrates the instability mechanism for periodic TWs in system~\cref{eq:MeanField} with $\sigma=3.2$, $\zeta=1$ and $L=20$.
+Panel (a) shows the amplitudes of the three populations as a function of time; the inset is an enlargement highlighting the onset of the instability.
+Here, the amplitude of a variable refers to the difference between the maximum and minimum of that variable over the entire domain.
+The initial condition shown in \cref{fig:instabilityMech}(b1) is obtained from a periodic solution to the travelling-frame system~\cref{eq:6ODEsLOG}; its essential spectrum is shown in \cref{fig:EckMech}(c).
 Note that all three variables appear to have approximately fixed amplitudes for a certain amount of time, but at $t \approx 2000$ the amplitudes of the wave begin to oscillate in time and an irregular spatiotemporal behaviour emerges.
-Eventually, the amplitudes of the waves decay to zero and each population acquires spatially homogeneous steady-state solutions.
+Eventually, the amplitudes of the waves decay to zero and each population acquires a solution that is homogeneous in space.
+The acquired homogeneous solutions are then governed by the following ODE